-Rochdale Foodbank and Pantry are pleased to announce that we are setting up a new FCA approved Debt Advice Service which will serve both Rochdale Foodbank and Rochdale Central Pantry clients and will be known as 'Rochdale CMA Connect Centre' .
+Rochdale Foodbank and Pantry are pleased to announce that have set up a new FCA approved Debt Advice Service which will serve both Rochdale Foodbank and Rochdale Central Pantry clients and will be known as 'Rochdale CMA Connect Centre' .

-The role of the Money Mentors will include being available at each of our Foodbank sessions to engage with our clients and help them overcome their debt problems, bringing them freedom from debt and giving hope for the future.
+We are now looking specifically for Money Mentors t cover the Pantry sessions on Saturdays.
+The role of the Money Mentor will remain the same and will be to engage with our clients and help them overcome their debt problems, bringing them freedom from debt and giving hope for the future.

 Key information